Elicit logoElicit

 Is Elicit better than Semantic Scholar?

 It depends on your needs.
-Elicit offers 6 key features including Literature search and Paper summaries, while Semantic Scholar provides 6 features including Smart paper search and Citation context.
+Elicit offers 6 key features including Paper discovery and Data extraction, while Semantic Scholar provides 6 features including Smart paper search and Citation context.
 Elicit uses a freemium model with a free tier, while Semantic Scholar is free with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Elicit cheaper than Semantic Scholar?